 History of the Savannah Cat Breed

 The date was April 7th, 1986, when the first Savannah kitten was born.
-Bengal Breeder Judee Frank paired her female Seal Point Siamese and a male Serval belonging to Suzy Wood.
+Bengal breeder Judee Frank paired her female Seal Point Siamese with a male Serval belonging to Suzy Wood.

 Although neither expected the beautiful result, this new breed would go on to gain popularity with cat fanciers all over the world.